reallyenglish/ansible-role-cyrus-sasl/README.md

 # ansible-role-cyrus-sasl

-Installs `cyrus-sasl` and configures users in `sasl2.db`.
+Installs `cyrus-sasl`, `saslauthd` and configures users in `sasl2.db`.
 This role supports local SASL database only.
 If you want other back-ends, this is not for you.

 ## `sasl_check_pw`

 This role installs a python script to check password of a user under `/usr/local/bin` on all platforms.
-As `cyrus-sasl` does not provide a command to authenticate user with password, the script reads `cyrus_sasl_sasldb_file` and looks for the user and its password.
+As there is no way to see if the password defined in a role variable and the one in the database are same, the script reads `cyrus_sasl_sasldb_file` and looks for the user and its password.
 The script assumes that `cyrus_sasl_sasldb_file` is `dbm` format.

 ```sh
 sasl_check_pw path user domain